Key Takeaways

 - Repairs and staging: Most agents recommend $5,000-$15,000 in pre-listing prep to compete

-- Timeline: DFW homes currently average 61-71 days on market before going under contract, plus another 30 days to close — that is 3+ months total
+- Timeline: Dallas homes averaged 45 days on market in March 2026 (Redfin, March 2026), plus roughly another 30 days to close

 - Showings: Weeks of open houses, private tours, and keeping your home show-ready at all times